 Marriott Bonvoy Moments offer unique experiences available only with points.
 While most other programs provide poor value with their auctions, Marriott packages can be very attractive.
 It helps that Canadians can earn Marriott points extremely easily; Marriott points are the easiest hotel points to earn in Canada.

-The Marriott Bonvoy American Express Card and Marriott Business American Express each earn 60,000 Marriott points after you complete the minimum spend of $1,500.
+The Marriott Bonvoy American Express Card and Marriott Business American Express each earn 50,000 points as a welcome bonus with Marriott after you complete the minimum spend of $1,500.
 The Cobalt Card also earns the equivalent of 6 Marriott points per dollar on Groceries and Dining.
 Finally, being a AMEX cardholder unlocks Global Transfer, where eligible individuals can use their Canadian credit history to access American Express cards in the US with further earnings potential.